 I am very interested in the ethereal sonic space that exists in the mind/brain/ear.
 This space is personal, individual, where sound engages with mind and imagination.
-The community built here is with the self, the soul, This is where sound inhabits and moves around a perceived sonic space between the ears and over the head.
+The community built here is with the Soul Self.
+This is where sound inhabits and moves around a perceived sonic space between the ears and over the head.
 This space is accessed through headphones for the binaural audience.
 This space has been explored and defined through music CDs and mp3s listened to through headphones.
 The stereo field feels enlarged and contained in the “brain” part of the head.
 Sound can bounce off the walls of the mind and settle in a corner and scuttle off later.
 I enjoy creating and listening to soundscapes in the room of my mind.
 I am very conscious of placement and movement of sound into and around this room.
 I am always looking for ways to expand the size of this room.
 I love morphing the sense of space when sculpting a soundscape or tune within this room.
 This is my favorite room to play.

 I want to orchestrate a similar experience diffusing sound into physical spaces.
 Explore playing the acoustics of a space.
 My experiences performing soundscapes in public spaces have raised many interesting questions for me.

 How can a work of sound art present itself in a roomful of talking people?
-Can the sound enter a room as a subtle presence, rise up like the wind and tap the listener on the shoulder, then settle back into a shade?
+Can the sound enter a room as a subtle presence, rise up like the wind and tap the listener on the shoulder, then settle back int shade?
 Is there a way to sculpt a piece of sound that could tap into the resonant frequency of a room full of talking people?
 Does a roomful of talking people have a resonant frequency?
 Is there a way to shape the sound presence more through frequency than amplitude?